Azmahds/rshell/README.md

    Our base class is the CMD class.
 This class has no other use except that it will be a pure virtual function.
    The inheritance classes from the base class will be the Connector and Token subclass.
-Both of these classes will contain virtual functions as well as a string variable to keep track of what token or connector is inside of their respective class.
-The connector class will have aditional pointers to its left and right hand connectors.
+Both of these classes will contain virtual functions as well as a char** variable to keep track of what token or connector is inside of their respective class.
+The connector class will have aditional pointers to its left and right hand tokens.
    Inheriting from the token class will be the Exit subclass.
-This subclass will contain a run function that executes the commands from the tokens class, and will also exit the program once all commands are finished executing.
+This subclass will contain a run function that executes the commands from the tokens class.
 Lastly there will be three inheritance classes for the connector class.
 The first one is the AND subclass, which will have a run funtion that compares the left command and right command to see which command should be run in which order.
 The second one is the OR subclass, which will have a run function that compares the left and right commands to see which command should be executed.
 Finally, there is the SEMICOLON subclass.
 This subclass will just execute every command after itself, using its own run function.

    ## PROTOTYPES/RESEARCH
    `fork()`    - The process for creating a child process that runs alongside the parent process.
 Returns an integer value.